kadena-io/chainweb-node-docker/README.md

 All endpoints that are not used for inter-node communication are included in to the service API.
 It is up to the node operator to decide if and how to make the service API available to users.

+A detailed documentation of the API is available at https://api.chainweb.com.